outaagunga/documentation/AI_for_research.md

 After finishing all sections, summarize your paper.
 Prompt:

-> “Using the content of my completed Introduction, Literature Review, Methodology, and Discussion/Conclusion sections (briefly describe key results if you conducted an actual study), draft a single-paragraph Abstract of no more than 250 words.
+> “Using the content of my completed Introduction, Literature Review, Methodology, Discussion/ Conclusion sections, (briefly describe key results if you conducted an actual study).
+Draft a single-paragraph Abstract of no more than 250 words.
 The Abstract must be non-indented and follow all APA formatting rules for an abstract.”

 ✅ **Action:**